geo-mak/interconnect/DESIGN.md

 must assume parallelism to enure sound access to data stores and the proper data transformation.

-The challenges and complexities of these models are inherent to the dominant **"Von Neumann"** hardware architecture, where the "control flow" drives computation, and problems like multiple "runtimes" (CPU, OS, Process), memory ordering, synchronizations..etc are just a byproduct.
+The challenges and complexities of these models are inherent to the dominant **"Von Neumann"** hardware architecture, where the "control flow" drives computation, and problems like multiple "runtimes" (CPU scheduler, OS scheduler, Process scheduler), memory ordering, synchronizations..etc are just a byproduct.